May 20, 2013

 September 17th Nation Day of Action to Occupy Monsanto

-Please invite your family, friends, neighbors, acquaintances and people you pass on the streets!!
+Please invite your family, friends, neighbors, acquaintances, and people you pass on the streets!! to Bondi Arts Supply.

 The Anti-Monsanto Project List of Endorsers (order of date)